quang08/CoderType/README.md

 # Coder Type
-Tired of typing test with random snippets of words?
+Tired with typing test having random snippets of words?
 How about actual code snippets to test your coding speed :)

 # Home
 - Select a Repo to test your typing speed!